Kakarot-2000/Project-Illumina/README.md

 Steps to Run:
 1. Clone the opencv repo ('https://github.com/opencv/opencv')
-2. Open predict.py file and add the path file to the 'opencv-master\data\haarcascades\haarcascade_frontalface_default.xml' file in this line face_haar_cascade = cv2.CascadeClassifier('C:\add_path_to_opencv_here\opencv-master\data\haarcascades\haarcascade_frontalface_default.xml')
+2. Open predict.py file and add the path to the 'opencv-master\data\haarcascades\haarcascade_frontalface_default.xml' file in this line
+   face_haar_cascade = cv2.CascadeClassifier('C:\add_path_to_opencv_here\opencv-master\data\haarcascades\haarcascade_frontalface_default.xml')
 3. Run predict.py file in any python ide (press q to exit) .
 Thats it ^_^